 High level engagement

-- 2020 May – Minister for Foreign Affairs and Minister for Women Marise Payne spoke with Foreign Minister Ernesto Araújo (virtual meeting)
+- 2020 May – then Minister for Foreign Affairs and then Minister for Women Marise Payne spoke with Foreign Minister Ernesto Araújo (virtual meeting)

 - 2020 January – 41st Cairns Group Ministerial